ETT® Level I

 ETT® Level II

 This course covers the use of two more ETT® modalities that are not included in course I. They are peripheral eye stimulation and the use of the light emitting device.
 Peripheral eye stimulation can involve the use of specialized goggles that allows the therapist to control the precise angle that light enters the client’s eyes while the client is focused on a disturbing issue.
 This allows the therapist to access specific neural networks that are responsible for internal psychological, somatic, cognitive, or transpersonal parts.
 The process makes it possible for the therapist to rapidly alleviate emotional overwhelm, intense physical pain or fixated cognition.
-The results are often instant.
 In addition, the process can access implicit memory related to the issue and produce access to positive psychological states of extreme well-being.

 The therapeutic use of the state-of-the-art light emitting device can incorporate peripheral eye stimulation but primarily utilizes precise wavelengths of light to accelerate empathic attunement and rapidly promote progress of emotional distress to conclusion.
 The attachment-based interpersonal process is amplified by the use of precise visual brain stimulation.
 This modality can utilize several techniques for different purposes.
 Therefore, this ETT® modality is the “Rolls Royce” of the ETT® modalities.
 The training includes lecture, discussion, live demonstrations with volunteers, and supervised practice of the techniques.